A to Z Kids Stuff

 Mikhail Gorbachev

-His changes led to the collapse of the U.S.S.R
+His changes were factors that contributed to the collapse of the U.S.S.R (Soviet Union).

 The Post-Soviet Period (1991-Present)